nishajagan/nishajagan.github.io/chinookdb.md

 ---

-10. Provide a query that shows the Invoice Total, Customer name, Country and Sale Agent name for all invoices and customers.
+**10. Provide a query that shows the Invoice Total, Customer name, Country and Sale Agent name for all invoices and customers.**
 ```sql
 SELECT total,
        customer.firstname AS CustFirstName,